Limerick’s debt to Patrick Sarsfield is to be celebrated next month in an event the organisers hope will become an annual affair.

-It will feature horsemen riding through the city in Jacobean dress and climaxes with a fireworks display over King John’s Castle in tribute to the blowing up of William of Orange’s siege train in Ballyneety, an act of sabotage that forced the English king to negotiate.
+It will feature horsemen riding through the city in Jacobean dress and climaxes with a romance books 2015 fireworks display over King John’s Castle in tribute to the blowing up quotes from a christmas carol of William of Orange’s siege train squee’s wonderful big giant book of unspeakable horrors in Ballyneety, an act of sabotage that forced the English king to negotiate.

 While Patrick Sarsfield gives his names to streets and sporting clubs around Limerick, too little is known of this national hero, according to those behind the Sarsfield’s Day celebration.

 “Sarsfield’s Day is primarily aimed at reminding the people of Limerick and Ireland of a largely forgotten figure in Irish history whose achievements as a military commander and patriot are often overlooked,” explained Sean McNamara of event organisers Rapparee Productions.